AlexPoltak/vrs_cvicenie_3/README.md

     - `#include <osmmapadapter.h>`
     - `#include <maplayer.h>`
     - `#include "common.h"`
-2. To show this view with painted cloud points, call **addAndShowCloud** on this frame:
+6. To set parameters and enable cutting line painting, call **setSidewayCutParams** on this frame:

-    - `inputcloud` - the entire cloud that generated the backend for display
-    - `llp1` - right centered point of cut(on right side of trajectory)
-    - `llc1` - centered point of cut, defined by user
+    - `cx` - X position of center
-    - `llp2` - left centered point of cut(on left side of trajectory)
+    - `cy` - Y position of center
-    - `cutwidth` - distance from cut
+    - `rx` - direction vector
-    - `newusedZones` - zones which are used
+    - `ry` - direction vector

 - Then you just call only function showImage(const cv::Mat& image) on this widget, and defined image in widget will be rendered, also on resizing.
 - If you want to get position on image, where was clicked, call function getImageClickPos(QPoint widgetpos).